bryanedds/Nu/README.md

 End of License
 ==============

-License TL;DR: The code in this repositoryis free and open source, but the art (images, music, sound effects, etc.) is not.
+License TL;DR: The code in this repository is free and open source, but the art (images, music, sound effects, etc.) is not.